astuyve/astuyve.github.io/_posts/2023-12-28-containers-on-lambda.md

 Containers were not only antithetical to the philosophy of Lambda and the serverless mindset writ large, they were also far slower to initialize (or cold start) compared with their zip-based function counterparts.

 If we're being honest, I think the **biggest roadblock to adoption** was the cold start performance penalty associated with using containers.
+That penalty has now all but evaporated.

-Fast forward to 2023, and things have changed.
 The AWS Lambda team put in tremendous amounts of work and improved the cold-start times by a shocking **15x**, according to the paper and [talk given by Marc Brooker](https://www.youtube.com/watch?v=Wden61jKWvs).

 This post focuses on analyzing the performance of container-based Lambda functions with simple, reproducible tests.
 The next post will delve into how the Lambda team pulled off this performance win.